CertiKProject/zkwasm-fv/README.md

     state_rel (i+1) ((update_stack (incr_iid st) (Wasm_int.Z_of_uint i64m (Wasm_int.int_and i64m x2 x1) :: xs))).
 ```

-Intuitively, we want to say that the ith row of ETable corresponds to the state of the Wasm machine after executing i instructions in the trace.
+Intuitively, we want to say that the i-th row of the `ETable` corresponds to the state of the Wasm machine after executing i instructions in the trace.
 What we prove is that for every type of instruction, the next row is calculated according to the Wasm semantics for that instruction.
 Thus, the full set of `XXX_correct` theorems implicitly defines a small-step operational semantics for Wasm.

-As is standard, we define a operational semantics by making datatype representing states of the Wasm machine.
+As is standard, we define an operational semantics by making datatype representing states of the Wasm machine.
 It is in the file `Relation.v`:

 ```coq
 Record WasmState := {